rgllm/rgllm.com/content/pages/resume.md

 template: page
 ---

-I’m Rogério, a multidisciplinary developer based in Braga, Portugal 🇵🇹.
-I graduated from University of Minho and I've been working with Frontend since then.
-I love solving problems, software engineering, sports, traveling, reading, and I'm passionate about everything tech-related.
+Hello 👋.
+I’m Rogério, a software engineeer based in Braga, Portugal 🇵🇹.
+I graduated from University of Minho and I've been working with frontend since then.
+I love solving problems, software, sports, traveling, reading, and I'm passionate about everything tech-related.
 Currently, focused on expanding my know-how in product development.

 - [rgllm.com](https://rgllm.com)
 - [r@rgllm.com](mailto:r[AT]rgllm[DOT]com)